sergeiown/questionnaire/README.md

 # Questionnaire
+## Simplify your surveys with Questionnaire!

-## An application for conducting surveys with clients / customers / focus group members in real life.
+# An application for conducting surveys with clients / customers / focus group members in real life.

 The version with the Ukrainian interface is currently available.
 The development of an English-language interface is planned.